-Keep in mind that proper planning is more than just seeing a pretty looking flower and planting it anywhere that it fits.
-There’s a lot more involved than just grabbing what looks look.
+Keep in mind that proper planning is more than just seeing a pretty-looking flower and planting it anywhere that it fits.
+There’s a lot more involved than just grabbing what looks good.
 Landscape design is both a science and an art form.
-Wondering What plants go well together?
+Wondering What perennial plants look good together?

-To get the best plants for your budget, start with these three things to think about:
+To get the best plants for your budget, start with these three ideas:

 Just like real estate, think about where you want to have your garden and keep an eye on it for a few days to see the amount of sun it gets.
 Remember that as the days get longer, areas of your yard will get more hours of sunshine.
 The location of your chosen plants is critical to their survival.